Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awseks.md

   },
   "steps": [{
     "check_logical_name": "CreateDeployment",
-    "description": "This step attempts to deploy a container into a cluster."
+    "description": "This step attempts to deploy a container into a cluster.", "timeout_secs": 900
   }, {
     "check_logical_name": "RemoveDeployment",
-    "description": "This step attempts to remove the container deployed in a previous step."
+    "description": "This step attempts to remove the container deployed in a previous step.", "timeout_secs": 900
   }]
 }
 ```